pydantic/pydantic/docs/usage/models.md

 ### Creating models without validation

-Pydantic also provides the `model_construct()` method which allows models to be created **without validation** this can be useful when data has already been validated or comes from a trusted source and you want to create a model as efficiently as possible (`model_construct()` is generally around 30x faster than creating a model with full validation).
+Pydantic also provides the `model_construct()` method, which allows models to be created **without validation**.
+This can be useful in at least a few cases:

+* when working with complex data that is already known to be valid (for performance reasons)
+* when one or more of the validator functions are non-idempotent, or
+* when one or more of the validator functions have side effects that you don't want to be triggered.

+!!! note
+    In Pydantic V2, the performance gap between `BaseModel.__init__` and `BaseModel.model_construct` has been narrowed considerably.
+For simple models, calling `BaseModel.__init__` may even be faster.
+If you are using `model_construct` for performance reasons, you may want to profile your use case before assuming that `model_construct` is faster.

 !!! warning
-    `model_construct()` does not do any validation, meaning it can create models which are invalid. **You should only ever use the `model_construct()` method with data which has already been validated, or you trust.**
+    `model_construct()` does not do any validation, meaning it can create models which are invalid. **You should only ever use the `model_construct()` method with data which has already been validated, or that you definitely trust.**

 ```py
 from pydantic import BaseModel